Whyzanet/WhyzaGC/README.md

 is your friend.

-I collected random data from the Arduino via the following command on my linux desktop.
+I collected random data from the Huzzah via the following command on my linux desktop.

 nc whyzagc-esp.local 23 | tee -a rnd_nums.txt

-and waited until I had some data.
+and waited about 5 days until I had about 15M rawa data.

 I had to change line 6 in test_random_numbers.sh from